Sunday, October 25, 2015, 10:30am at the Hawthorne Hotel

 Place a photo, letter, or other memento of your loved one into our Salem Witches’ Book of the Dead, a growing, annual compendium of memories for which there are now multiple volumes filled with photographs, newspaper clippings, hair, and even suicide notes.
 It is tome of love in honor of all who have passed through our lives.

 Enjoy the gentle strings of a a harpist, who will help to remind us of the simpler moments of yesteryear and shift your consciousness into a place of magic.

-Divine messages from the other side within the patterns of the tea leaves that decorate our cups with Leanne and Heather on hand to help you to interpret that which you discover.
+Divine messages from the other side within the patterns of the tea leaves that decorate our cups with Leanne and Sandra on hand to help you to interpret that which you discover.

 What to wear Whatever your culture dictates is appropriate mourning clothing.
 You may choose to wear Victorian garb, gothic attire, or simply plain all black.
 Whatever you feel honors your loved ones is acceptable.

 What to bring At least one photo of your loved one(s).
 A single page, handwritten or printed out, containing whatever you would like to say about your loved one(s).
 If you would like a memory of your loved one to be placed into the Book, the photo and text combined should not exceed 8.5 x 11 inches.
 We will also have some supplies on hand for those who become inspired during the tea.